Jaymon/Montage/README_CONTROLLER.markdown

 ## How are controller namespaces resolved?

 Montage will first check the `\Controller\` namespace, and if it doesn't find a match, it will check the `\Montage\Controller\` namespace.
 If it still doesn't find a match it will check all other Controller classes looking for the shortname match.
-(Using the above example, that would meant that if `\Controller\FooController` and `Montage\Controller\FooController` didn't exist, Montage would then search for just `FooController` with any namespace).
+(Using the above example, that would meant that if `\Controller\FooController` and `Montage\Controller\FooController` didn't exist, Montage would then search for any controller `FooController` with any namespace).

 ## What about default controllers and methods?